-Happy “Victory and Homeland Thanksgiving Day and the Day of Croatian Defenders” day.
-Please celebrate responsibly, or whatever.
+Happy Liberation Day to all of our francophile friends.
 Let’s Get More Smarter.
 If you think we missed something important, please include the link in the comments below (here’s a good example).
 If you are more of an audio learner, check out The Get More Smarter Podcast.
 And don’t forget to find us on Facebook and Twitter.

 *Colorado Coronavirus info: